CorentinLibert/Cluster-of-upcycled-smartphones/Planning/Planning.md

 Given installation command does not work, neither does curl.
 Problem with the current `date`stuck in _1970_...
 Check with `chrony` to setup correct date.

 I tried to configure the k3s cluster.
 Could not connect an agent to a server because could not connect to proxy.

+### **Sunday 25/02/2023 (10 hours)**

+Trying to install k3s setup on several smartphones with basic setup.
+Several prob with creating the master node when having a Nginx Load Balancer running (port and address already in use).

+Could not connect agent to the server.

+Learn a lot about how it works (learning phasis).

+### ***Monday 26/02/2024 (6 hour)**

+Success in connecting agents to the server node.
+Could not setup loadbalancer: server does not start when `--disable traefik` or `--disable servicelb`, have to check why.
+Deployment of nginx works but external ip is `pending` (because no config of the load balancer).

+Should try to setup `traefik` or another external load balancer to have a ip address.

+Checked for the utilisation of the GPU on the smartphones.
+It does not look promising.
+See email to Barbette and Maxime.